Nuan8/Docs/en/index.md

 Revo delivers lightning-fast page loads on the front end, while keeping a secure backend, by separating many common website functions into Extras (below), and outside of the Revo core.
 Functionality can also be achieved with php, python or other common languages, often in the form of [Snippets](https://docs.modx.com/revolution/2.x/developing-in-modx/basic-development/snippets).
 A general rule of thumb is never hack the core, so that nothing gets over-written during an update.

+Before installing, have a look at the extras you plan to use, or talk about your needs in the developers forum!
+Then install Revo and start developing!

+### Before Installation

+- Languages - For sites that will have content not in English, or will have multi-lingual functions, make sure when installing Revo that your database tables are set to the proper language, such as UTF-8.

 ### Quick Links

 - [Video Quick-Start Series](building-sites/integrating-templates/video-quick-start)